Inexxuss/memorySaver/README.md

 ## Contributing
 Contributions to enhance Memory Saver are welcome!
 Please fork the repository, make your changes, and submit a pull request.

-## License
-This project is open-sourced under the MIT license.

-## Acknowledgements
-Thanks to all the web developers and designers who inspire and create accessible tools and resources.